nam1410/github_made_easy/Upload your repository from local to remote.md

-## create .gitignore in text editor and add extensions of all files that should be ignored
+## create .gitignore in text editor and add extensions of all files that should be ignored (change to the directory you want to upload - cd dir_name/)
 1. example,
 ```
 *.pkl